Scaling and growing a PPC campaign is all finding areas for growth in relation to getting the most conversions for every dollar spent.

 Geotargeting is often synonymous with local PPC, and that’s for a great reason.
 Geographic ad targeting, or geotargeting for short, is an advertising strategy where the advertiser can choose specific locations where their ads will appear.

-Geotargeting is popular on virtually any online advertising platform, from Google to LinkedIn ads.
+Geotargeting is popular on virtually any online advertising platform, from Google Ads to LinkedIn ads.
 The purpose of geotargeting is to place your ads in locations where prospects are more likely to convert, improving the ROI of your ad budget.

 Here is what a sample geo-targeted ad looks like: